addy1997/Gridworld/README.md

-A grid world environment for single agent based on openAI-gym.
+A grid-based environment for single agent systems based on openAI-gym.

 ***Installation***